KrArjan/Portfolio/docs/DEPLOYMENT.md

-# Deployment Guide
+# 🌐 Deployment Guide
+**Step 2 of 7** // Taking your portfolio live

 Once you've personalized your portfolio, it's time to host it on the web.
-This guide will walk you through the most popular hosting options.
+This guide walks you through the most popular hosting options.

+---

-## Cloudflare Pages (Recommended)
+## 🌩️ Cloudflare Pages (Recommended)

-Cloudflare Pages is the recommended hosting platform because it's free, extremely fast, and supports the **contact form backend** via Cloudflare Workers without additional configuration.
+**Cloudflare Pages** is the recommended hosting platform because it's free, extremely fast, and natively supports the **contact form backend** (`_worker.js`) without additional configuration.

 ### Initial Setup
 1. Push your repository to GitHub or GitLab.